Abalone is a type of shellfish that has been eaten for centuries in many parts of the world.

 Also, because abalone is low in fat and high in fiber, it can help you cut back on calories and feel full for longer, which means you won’t want to eat as much throughout the day.

-8. May Be Beneficial To Cardiovascular Health
+8. Beneficial To Cardiovascular Health

 Abalone is a type of seafood that may offer several benefits for heart health.